London West (federal electoral district): History

 The electoral district was created in 1966 from London, Middlesex East, and from Middlesex West.

 It initially consisted of the part of the City of London west of a line drawn from north to south along Adelaide Street, Dundas Street, Wellington Street and Wellington Road.

 In 1976, it was redefined to consist of the part of the city west of a line drawn from south to north along Southdale Road, Wellington Road, the Thames River and the North Thames River, Dundas Street, Colborne Street, Huron Street and Richmond Street.

 In 1987, it was redefined to consist of the part of the city lying north and west of a line drawn from the southern limit of the city along Wharncliffe Road South, Commissioners Road East, Wellington Road, the Thames River, the North Thames River, the Medway River, Western Road and Richmond Street.

 In 1996, it was redefined to consist of the part of the city lying north and west of a line drawn from the western limit of the city along Dingman Creek, Southdale Road West, Wharncliffe Road South, Commissioners Road East, the London and Port Stanley Electric Railway, the Thames River, Wharncliffe Road, Oxford Street, Wonderland Road North and Hutton Road.

 In 2003, it was given its current boundaries as described above.

 This riding lost territory to London North Centre during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding lost the neighbourhoods of South London and Highland north of Commissioners Road to the new riding of London Centre, and lost the area north of Fanshawe Park Road to Middlesex—London.